 Ireland's golfing heartland

-Ireland’s answer to St Andrews, the south west is one of the world’s greatest places to play golf.
-Packed with dozens of magnificent courses – stretching from the eye-popping Old Head of Kinsale in the south all the way round to the westerly Lahinch – a golf trip here really is a once-in-a-lifetime experience.
+Ireland’s answer to St Andrews, the South West is one of the world’s greatest places to play golf.
+Packed with dozens of magnificent courses – stretching from the eye-popping Old Head of Kinsale in the south all the way round to the westerly Lahinch – a golf tour in South-West Ireland really is a once-in-a-lifetime experience.

-What makes a golf vacation in South West Ireland so special?
+Why book a golf tour in South West Ireland?

 - Incredible links golf courses